oliora/ppconsul/status.md

 ### kv

-Get value(s), put value, delete value(s) and get keys operation supported.
-CAS and flags supported.
+Getting, putting, deleting of values and getting of keys operation supported.
+CAS, flags, consistency modes and ACL supported.
 The following is **NOT** supported:
-* Consistency modes
 * Blocking queries
 * Acquire/release locks